 Natalie Falero Vázquez San Juan, Puerto Rico

-Highly invested in understanding the body as a communicating tool to interact with cultural and social constructs and how meaning is translated to the audience, she examines the body as site of activism and reinvention among acculturation and social-political conditions.
+Highly invested in understanding the body as a communicating tool to interact with cultural and social constructs and how meaning is translated to the audience, she examines the body as site of activism and reinvention that processes trauma among acculturation and social-political conditions.
 Her work explores social injustices related to discrimination of race and gender, and colonialism.
 Through ritualistic acts, she dismantles traces of identity by marking territory with her body.
-She accesses the body's poetic language in pursuit of the processes that speak to the experience of breaking free from restrictions.
+She accesses the body's poetic language in pursuit of the processes that speak to the experience of breaking free.